Quantum-Accelerators/template/docs/example_docs/code/tests.md

     All your testing scripts should start with `test_` in the filename.

 When you installed the package with the `[dev]` extras, you installed everything you need to run your unit tests.
 To run the unit tests locally, run `pytest .` in the base directory.
 It will let you know if any tests fail and what the reason is for each failure.

+## Code Coverage

+The `/.codecov.yml` file is a configuration file for [Codecov](https://codecov.io/), which will tell you the fraction of lines covered by your test suite if the GitHub integration is enabled.